 Python is quickly gaining momentum as a fundamental tool in scientific computing.
 Anaconda is a free distribution service by Continuum Analytics, Inc., that includes the cross-platform Python interpreter (the software that actually executes Python code) and many Python libraries that are commonly used for applied and computational mathematics.
-To install Python via Anaconda, go to https://www.anaconda.com/download/, download the installer for Python 3.8 corresponding to your operating system, and follow the on-screen instructions.
+To install Python via Anaconda, go to http://continuum.io/downloads, download the installer for Python 3.6 corresponding to your operating system, and follow the on-screen instructions.
+Python 2.7 is still popular in the scientific community (as of 2017), but more and more libraries are moving support to Python 3.